ezsystems/PlatformUIBundle/README.md

 [![Build Status](https://travis-ci.org/ezsystems/PlatformUIBundle.svg?branch=master)](https://travis-ci.org/ezsystems/PlatformUIBundle)

-PlatformUIBundle is a bundle for eZ Publish Platform providing a webapp application to manage your content and administrate your eZ Publish Platform install.
+PlatformUIBundle is a bundle for eZ Platform providing a web application to manage your content and administrate your eZ Platform install.

 If you find a bug, please create an issue [in JIRA](https://jira.ez.no/) and don't forget to add as much details as you can (steps to reproduce, OS and